Homework 0A: Java Syntax

 in the Java

-loops in the comparison table go “until”i < 0
+forloops in the comparison table go “until”i < 0.

 Conditionals